jonfroehlich/ArduinoGraphTutorials/README.md

 A0=321, A2=240, A4=500\n
 ```

+Again, you can use any Arduino sketch that prints values like this to the serial port but I suggest you start with PrintInputsForProcessing.ino (which is in this repo).

-## KNOWN PROBLEMS
+## Known Problems
-There is a concurrent read/write problem on the primary data object (_mapLabelToGraphData) in the resizable examples.
-This is because the UI thread reformats the data object to deal with window resizing while the serial port method is adding new data.
-I couldn't figure out how to create proper thread synchronization (E.g., via a lock object) in Processing.
+There is a concurrent read/write problem on the primary data object (_mapLabelToGraphData) in the more complex examples.
+This is because the UI thread can reformat the data object to deal with window resizing while the serial port method is simultaneously adding new data (this is bad!).
+I couldn't figure out how to create proper thread synchronization (e.g., via a lock object) in Processing.
 So, instead, I just put try/catches around access to this object.

 ## About
 Code by Professor Jon Froehlich